salmanmhd/90-days-of-code-and-grow/Notes.md

 In this case, we avoid mutation by using the spread operator to create a new object with updated values, rather than changing the existing object.

+## Array

+## Array Handbook

+This handbook explores various methods for manipulating arrays in JavaScript.

+**Covered Methods:**

+- `push()`: Adds an element to the end of the array.
+- `pop()`: Removes the last element from the array.
+- `shift()`: Removes the first element from the array.
+- `unshift()`: Adds an element to the beginning of the array.
+- `concat()`: Creates a new array by merging existing arrays.
+- `forEach()`: Executes a provided function once for each array element.
+- `map()`: Creates a new array with elements transformed by a provided function.
+- `filter()`: Creates a new array with elements that pass a test implemented by a provided function.
+- `find()`: Returns the value of the first element in the array that satisfies a provided testing function.
+- `sort()`: Sorts the elements of an array in place and returns the sorted array.

 ## Objects

 - `Singleton` - when objects are made with constructor then it's singleton objects like `Object.create`